Stanley depth and the lcm-lattice: Applications

 {\mathfrak{p}} \begin{corollary} Let $I \subset S$ be a monomial ideal.
 If $I$ has an associated prime $\pp \subset S$ of height $p$, then

 \end{corollary} \begin{proof} This follows from the foregoing proposition, given the known values of $\spdim$ and $\pdim$ for monomial prime ideals. \end{proof}

-From the proof of \Cref{prop:colon} one can also extract the following lattice-theoretical statement, which might be of independent interest.
-As we do not use it, we omit the proof. \begin{proposition} Let $L$ be a finite atomistic semilattice and let $p \in \NN$.
-The following are equivalent: \begin{enumerate} \item There exists a surjective join-peserving map $L \rightarrow \bool{p}$ onto the boolean semilattice on $p$ generators. \item There exists a monomial ideal $I$ with $L \cong L_{I}$ and $I$ has an associated prime of height $p$. \end{enumerate} \end{proposition}
+From the proof of Proposition \ref{prop:colon} one can also extract the following lattice-theoretical statement, which might be of independent interest.
+As we do not use it, we omit the proof. \begin{proposition} Let $L$ be a finite atomistic lattice and let $p \in \NN$.
+The following are equivalent: \begin{enumerate} \item There exists an \nice{} map $L \rightarrow \bool{p}$ onto the boolean lattice on $p$ generators. \item There exists a monomial ideal $I$ with $L \cong L_{I}$ and $I$ has an associated prime of height $p$. \end{enumerate} \end{proposition}